 Any sports required specific types of physical fitness.
 Golf is no exception to that.
 You must have brilliant footwork along with strong vision and power to sweep.
-To play the game successfully and to score high, you need certain type of physical fitness.
-And for that you need to do exercises regularly.
+To play the game successfully and to score high, you need a certain type of physical fitness.
+And for that, you need to do exercises regularly.

 Now be prepared to warm up: